stackevo/spudreq/draft-trammell-spud-req.md

 declarations without requiring updates to SPUD implementations in middleboxes.

 The use of SPUD for experimental signaling must be possible either without the registration of codepoints or namespaces with IANA, or with trivially easy (First Come, First Served {{RFC5226}} registration of such codepoints.

+## Proof a device is on-path

+Devices may make assertions of network characteristics relevant to a flow.
+One way these assertions can be assessed is by a demonstration that the device making it is on-path to the flow and so could adjust the characteristics to match the assertion.
+SPUD must therefore allow endpoints to distinguish on- path devices from devices not on the path.
+Network elements may also need to confirm that application-to-path assertions are made by the source indicated in the flow.
+In both cases, return routability (as in {{protection-against- trivial-abuse}}) may offer one incrementally deployable method of testing the topology to make this confirmation.

+# Security Requirements

 ## Privacy

 SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.

-## Integrity

-SPUD must provide integrity protection of exposed information in SPUD- encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.

-Endpoints should be able to detect changes to headers SPUD uses for its own signaling (whether due to error, accidental modification, or malicious modification), as well as the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoints.
-Errors and accidental modifications can be detected using a simple checksum over the SPUD header, while detecting malicious modifications requires cryptographic integrity protection.

-Integrity protection of the superstrate is left up to the superstrate.
+This includes the cryptographic protection of transport layer headers from inspection by devices on path, in order to prevent ossification of these headers.

 ## Authentication